 C++ adds a number of new features relevant to type conversion:

-C-style casts (using the desired type in brackets in front of an expression), whilst still available in C++, are augmented by four C++ specific cast.
+C-style casts (using the desired type in brackets in front of an expression), whilst still available in C++, are augmented by four C++ specific cast and function style casts.
 These provide a number of (mostly) compile-time checks, so prevent casting between obviously inappropriate types

 The programmer can add code to the definition of a class to allow values of any other type to be implicitly cast to that class type, or for a class object to be implicitly cast to any other type (including basic numeric types).
 As implicit conversions can make code maintenance more difficult, in general they should be avoided